ebranlard/viz3Danim/README.md

 # viz3Danim

-Visualize 3D animations and structures (for OpenFAST for now).
+Visualize 3D structures, mode shapes and animations.

+Two different applications are provided:

+  - a web browser app (.json files), see the active version [with an example](https://ebranlard.github.io/viz3Danim/index.html?load= examples/OC4_Jacket_All.sum.json) or  [without](https://ebranlard.github.io/viz3Danim/)

-Two different applications are provided: a python app (.dat, .yaml), or a web browser app (.json files).
+  - a python app (.dat, .yaml), in beta

-A live and active version of the web GUI is available [here](https://ebranlard.github.io/viz3Danim/)

 See documentation below for the Python app and Web App.

+## Json file format
+The input files are `.json` files.
+The content of the file is faily simple: list of nodes, connectivity matrix defining elements, and nodal displacements for each modes/time series.
+The format is undocumented for now, as it might evolve in the future.
+Example files are located in the `examples` folder of this repository.

+The `json` files can be generated using:

+ - SubDyn (part of [OpenFAST](https://github.com/openfast/openfast)).
+Setting the options `OutCBModes` and `OutFEMModes`, see [here](https://openfast.readthedocs.io/en/dev/source/user/subdyn/input_files.html#output-summary-and-outfile).

+ - The python module `graph.py` and finite element (FEM) module of [welib](https://github.com/ebranlard/welib).
+See [examples](https://github.com/ebranlard/welib/tree/dev/welib/FEM/examples).

+## Web App
+A live and active version of the web GUI is available [here with an example](https://ebranlard.github.io/viz3Danim/index.html?load= examples/OC4_Jacket_All.sum.json) or [here without an example](https://ebranlard.github.io/viz3Danim/).

+### Basic help

+- To open a file in the Web App, simply dragging and drop a `json` file into your browser.

+- For more help, look at "Menu -> Help", in particular for some keyboard shortcuts to scale the modes amplitudes and frequencies.

+### Keyboard shortcuts
+a: increase amplitude
+d: decrease amplitude
+w: speed up
+s: slow down

+### Running the Web App locally.
+You can run with Web App without internet.
+Simply clone this repository, install the dependencies (`python -m pip install -r requirements.txt`) and run `make server` from the root of the repository.
+This should create a local web server and launch the local version of the web app into your browser.

-# Python App
+## Python App (Beta)

 The python app can open SubDyn and HydroDyn inputs files (.dat), and SubDyn yaml files (.yaml) to display the modes.

-##Installation:
+###Installation:
 ```bash
 git clone --recurse-submodules http://github.com/ebranlard/viz3danim
 cd viz3danim